 - Inquire about the emergency and evacuation plans for your children's school.

 - Teach your children their home address, telephone number, your work or cell telephone number, and how to dial '911' in case of emergency.

-Caution to Drivers
+Caution to All Drivers

-- Be alert.
+- BE ALERT.
 Children arriving late for the bus or school may dart into the street without looking for traffic.

-- Please allow an extra 10 or 15 minutes for your morning commute during the first segment of the school year.
+- Please allow an extra 10 to 15 minutes for your morning commute during the first segment of the school year.
 The extra time will not only reduce your stress in trying to get to work on time but more importantly, keep our children safe.